FormidableLabs/trace-pkg/README.md

 ## Overview

 `trace-pkg` is a packager for Node.js applications.
-It ingests entry point files, then uses the [trace-deps][] library to infer all other source files imported at runtime, and then creates a zip bundle suitable for uses in a production environment like AWS Lambda, Serverless, etc.
+It ingests entry point files, then uses the [trace-deps][] library to infer all other source files imported at runtime, and then creates a zip bundle suitable for use with AWS Lambda, Serverless, etc.

 ## Usage